a2go/web-workshop/32-ownership/README.md

 - Add the `user_id` column to the `products` table.
 - When creating a product, set the User ID.
 - When fetching or listing products include the User ID.
-- When updating or deleting products ensure that the client either has `RoleAdmin` or is the owner of the specified product.
+- When updating products ensure that the client either has `RoleAdmin` or is the owner of the specified product.